 Avoid cliché ‘buzz words’ – Your aim is to stand out from other LinkedIn users, so why ruin your efforts by using the same old recycled phrases that everyone else has on their profile?
 You may very well be ‘a dynamic hard worker who is passionate and organised’, but, quite frankly, no one cares.
 It’s all been done before, so to prevent your summary being dismissed as yet another dismal carbon copy, it’s essential to think a little more creatively.

 Keep it to the point – You may have a 2,000-character limit to work with, but you’re not obliged to meet that quota!
-Waffling on for too long, simply for the sake of it, isn’t the best way forward.
+Waffling on for too long about work experience, simply for the sake of it, isn’t the best way forward.
 Once you know what you want to say and how you want to express it, stick to the basics.
 A concise profile summary invites people to read all of it.

 LinkedIn summary examples: piece by piece